KevinAlavik/genoa/README.md

 # Genoa

-Genoa is a minimal microkernel operating system written in C.
+Genoa is an operating system written in C.
 It serves as an experimental platform for learning microkernel design.

 ## Building